TheGreatFable/AboutAliYazbek/index.md

 ## Ali Yazbek

-Ali Yazbek is a multicultural entrepreneur, financier, and information technology specialist.
-He is a highly qualified individual with impressive diplomatic, strategic, and administrative expertise.

-He is well-versed in all aspects of enterprise systems, business intelligence, investments, and financial services areas.
+Ali M. Yazbek is a multicultural entrepreneur, financier, and information technology professional.
+He is a highly qualified individual specializing in enterprise systems, business intelligence, investments and financial services.
+He has knowledge in the areas of financial risk assessment, database system administration, business intelligence analysis, portfolio optimization and information technology management.

-His main specialities are:
--	Financial Risk Assessment
--	Database System Administration
--	Business Intelligence Analysis
--	Corporate Strategy Consulting
--	Portfolio Optimization
--	Information Technology Management
+Graduated from Kingston Business School in London.
+He then pursued an MBA from the University of Sagesse and a MIAGE degree from the University of Bordeaux.
+He also planned to get his PhD from a reputable research institution.

-Ali is passionate about improving clients' financial well-being with offers, products, and services they adore.
+Mr. Ali is passionate about improving the financial well-being of clients with offers, products and services.

 ## Eduction